Patrick Bugden: First World War

 Bugden enlisted in the Australian Imperial Force at Brisbane on 25 May 1916, claiming to be 21 years old.
 After completing a period of basic training, he embarked for England in September 1916 and arrived in Plymouth in December.
 Shortly afterwards he was admitted to hospital sick, before being sent to France in January 1917 and being taken on strength by the 31st Battalion in March.
 In May 1917, he was again admitted to hospital with influenza, before being released and returning to his unit.

 It was at Battle of Polygon Wood near Zonnebeke in Belgium, during the Passchendaele Offensive in the period from 26 September to 28 September 1917 that Bugden performed the actions that led to his posthumous award of the Victoria Cross.
 During an advance by his battalion at Polygon Wood, he led small parties against strongly defended pillboxes, successfully dealing with them.
 He later carried out a number of rescues of wounded men, often under heavy artillery and machine gun fire.
 He was killed during one of these rescue missions.
 He was later recommended for the VC; the citation, published in the London Gazette, read:

 Memorials

 Bugden is buried at Hooge Crater Commonwealth War Graves Commission Cemetery.
 In 1997, a memorial to his service was dedicated at Alstonville, about 30 km from Tatham.
 The memorial is on Bugden Avenue, and the local ANZAC Day march starts there.

 Bugden Avenue in the Canberra suburb of Gowrie is also named for him.

+The Patrick Bugden VC Club is situated on the grounds of the 1st Battalion Royal Australian Regiment, in Townsville.